bds311/bds311.github.io/git_repos.md

 Now, if you run the command `git show-ref` again, you should have local and remote refs with the same branch name.
 <br>
+### Option 3.
+To make a copy of someone else's repository
+Uou can fork someone else's repository to your personal github.com account using 'Fork' button and then clone this repository to your local machine as described in *Option 1*.

-### 3. Create a personal copy of someone else's repository
+### Option 4.
+Create a personal copy of someone else's repository by cloning and then resetting the remote
-This requires a bit of a blend of the past two methods.
+This requires a bit of a blend of Options 1 and 2.

-#### Step 3.1 - Clone the desired remote repository
+#### Step 4.1 - Clone the desired remote repository
-Follow the instructions from *Part 1* and clone the desired repository.
+Follow the instructions from *Part 1* to clone the desired repository.

 *NOTE*: Because this is someone else's repository, we can edit it on our local machines, but **we cannot push our changes to the remote repository** (an exception to this rule is if the repository's owner gave you collaborator status).
 For this reason <u>we must now create our own remote repository that we can push changes to</u>

-#### Step 3.2 - Create your own remote repository
+#### Step 4.2 - Create your own remote repository
 Go to github and create a new repository with a name of your choice.
 Follow the instructions in **Step 1.1** to copy the link to the remote repository.

-#### Step 3.3 - Reset the Remote Origin in the Local Repository
+#### Step 4.3 - Reset the Remote Origin in the Local Repository
-Go back to your github repository on your local computer and type the following command:
+Go back to your Git repository on your local computer and type the following command:

 ```
 git remote set-url <personal_remote_repository_link>